Divide-By-0/blog/content/posts/movies.md

 - **Tick Tick Boom**: 9/10.
 This year’s Lin Manuel Miranda release.
 The relationship dialogue felt really authentic, and it’s really fun to see the maturation of the character's vision throughout time.
 Confused how 30/90 is the most popular song from the album, I put it dead last on my ranking.
 Alexandra Shipp is my newest celeb crush for sure.

 - **Tenet**: 10/10.
 On the first watch, I was unfortunately too sleep-deprived to understand even half of what was going on.
 This is one of the few films I've ever rewatched, since the plot was so complex and addicting to puzzle out.
-After spending a long night analyzing it, I think it’s self-consistent.
-I think I really enjoy these cerebral multi-layered plots; it reminds me a bit of unwrapping the onion plots of ‘Us’ or ‘Interstellar’.
+After spending a long night analyzing it, I think it’s self-consistent and I finally was able to wrap my head around all the story lines and questions.
+I think I really enjoy these cerebral multi-layered plots; it reminds me a bit of unwrapping the onion plots of ‘Us’ or ‘Interstellar’, but this one is like 5x as complex and does a surprisingly excellent, non-tropey job with its take on time travel.

 ### 2021

 Watched a lot of weirder movies this year due to my film class.

 - **Dune**: 9/10 if you've read the book, 8/10 if you haven't.
 Really incredible seeing the amount of thought gone into this, and how similar the feelings were when reading the book.
+There's a ton of context that is covered extensively in the book but barely scratched in the movie, so I do think that reading the book will fill in a lot of the small plot questions (though the film does stand quite well on its own).
 Incredible visuals and music.
 I wish I could see [director breakdowns like this](https://www.youtube.com/watch?v=GoAA0sYkLI0) for every single scene.

-- **Shang-Chi**: 7/10.
+- **Shang-Chi**: 8/10.
 Pretty high for a Marvel movie, good family vibes and really nice to see Marvel giving representation.

 - **Churchill**: 5/10.
 Good acting, but that doesn't really make up for the overly simplictic plot.
 The movie kind of overplays Chuchill's role and the movie takes too many factual liberties.